michaelreichmann/RGB_Pixelated_Displacement/README.md

 *Max 8.3*

-This Jitter Effect displaces a plane of a texture a noise texture.<br/> The controls are:<br/>
+This Jitter Effect displaces a plane of a texture with a noise texture.<br/> The controls are:<br/>
 **xDim**: x-dimension of the noise texture<br/>
 **yDim**: y-dimension of the noise texture<br/>